Is Antarctica Guarded? Can I Go There Without Permission?

 If you are a citizen of one of the countries that have signed the Antarctic Treaty, you will need permission to visit Antarctica.

-if you are visiting Antarctica by yourself, you can apply for permission through your national government (some links are provided at the end), however, if you are visiting as a tourist, your tour operator will usually apply on your behalf so no action is required.
+If you are visiting Antarctica by yourself, you can apply for permission through your national government (some links are provided at the end), however, if you are visiting as a tourist, your tour operator will usually apply on your behalf so no action is required.

 If you are not a citizen of one of the signatories of the treaty, but you are using a tour operator based in one of these countries, or you will be using a transport hub in one of these countries, then it’s likely that you will still need permission.